AfiqDan-lab/6DOF_DTPROJECT/README.md

 ## 6. Viewing the Omniverse 3D

-You don't need Python for this.
 In any NVIDIA Omniverse app:
 **File → Open** → pick `usd/arm_motion.usda` or `usd/eval_showcase.usda` →
 select `/World` and press **F** to frame → press **Play** on the timeline.
-(Requires an RTX GPU and Windows 11.)

 ---

-## 7. Troubleshooting (read this — it saves hours)
+## 7. Troubleshooting

 - **`python` not recognized / opens the Store (Windows):** use `py -3.11`.
 - **PowerShell rejects `&&`:** run each command on its own line.